With security and sustainability becoming critical factors in nonresidential construction, design sometimes takes a back seat on projects.

 The windows and doors are blast- and tamper-proof.
 Computers, machinery, and mechanicals (often duplicated for security purposes) take up half the building’s floor space.
 Its 230 or so operators and dispatchers aren’t allowed to leave the building at any time during their work shifts, which sometimes last up to 14 hours.

 “It was a challenge to take a vertical bunker and make it architecturally interesting, and a place where people working in a high-intensity environment could tolerate being inside of it,” recalls Gary Haney, FAIA, RIBA, Design Partner with Skidmore, Owings & Merrill.
-SOM, which also designed PSAC I, provided architectural and sustainable design and MEP engineering on the $800 million PSAC II.
+SOM, which also designed PSAC I, provided architectural services on the $800 million PSAC II.
+Jaros Baum & Bolles was the MEP Engineer, and Vidaris the sustainability consultant.

 To make PSAC II something more than just a secure concrete box, SOM created what Haney describes as a “kind of camouflage” on the exterior with a sawtooth, two-color aluminum façade that has a “picket fence quality” and reflects sunlight.